Indigenous peoples: Indigenous rights and other issues

+The 1989 ILO Convention on Indigenous and Tribal Peoples mainly concerns non-discrimination but also covers indigenous peoples' rights to development, customary laws, lands, territories and resources, employment, education and health.
+By 2013, the convention had been ratified by 22 countries, mainly in Latin America.

+In 2007, the United Nations (UN) adopted a Declaration on the Rights of Indigenous Peoples (UNDRIP) specifying the collective rights of Indigenous peoples, including their rights to self-determination and to protect their cultures, identities, languages, ceremonies, and access to employment, health, education and natural resources.
+The declaration is not a formally binding treaty but some provisions might be considered customary international law.
+The declaration has been endorsed by at least 148 states but its provisions have not been consistently implemented.

 Indigenous peoples confront a diverse range of concerns associated with their status and interaction with other cultural groups, as well as changes in their inhabited environment.
 Some challenges are specific to particular groups; however, other challenges are commonly experienced.
-These issues include cultural and linguistic preservation, land rights, ownership and exploitation of natural resources, political determination and autonomy, environmental degradation and incursion, poverty, health, and discrimination.

-The interactions between Indigenous and non-Indigenous societies throughout history and contemporarily have been complex, ranging from outright conflict and subjugation to some degree of mutual benefit and cultural transfer.
-A particular aspect of anthropological study involves investigation into the ramifications of what is termed first contact, the study of what occurs when two cultures first encounter one another.
-The situation can be further confused when there is a complicated or contested history of migration and population of a given region, which can give rise to disputes about primacy and ownership of the land and resources.

 Wherever Indigenous cultural identity is asserted, common societal issues and concerns arise.
 These concerns are often not unique to Indigenous groups.
 Despite the diversity of Indigenous peoples, they share common problems and issues in dealing with the prevailing, or invading, society.
 They are generally concerned that the cultures and lands of Indigenous peoples are being lost and that Indigenous peoples suffer both discrimination and pressure to assimilate into the surrounding or colonizing societies.
 This is borne out by the fact that the lands and cultures of nearly all of the peoples listed at the end of this article are under threat.
 Notable exceptions are the Sakha and Komi peoples (two northern Indigenous peoples of Russia), who now control their own autonomous republics within the Russian state, and the Canadian Inuit, who form a majority of the territory of Nunavut (created in 1999).
 Despite the control of their territories, many Sakha people have lost their lands as a result of the Russian Homestead Act, which allows any Russian citizen to own any land in the Far Eastern region of Russia.

 In Australia, a landmark case, Mabo v Queensland (No 2), saw the High Court of Australia reject the idea of terra nullius.
-This rejection ended up recognizing that there was a pre-existing system of law practised by the Meriam people.
+This rejection ended up recognizing that there was a pre-existing system of law practiced by the Meriam people.

 A 2009 United Nations publication says:Although indigenous peoples are often portrayed as a hindrance to development, their cultures and traditional knowledge are also increasingly seen as assets.
 It is argued that it is important for the human species as a whole to preserve as wide a range of cultural diversity as possible, and that the protection of indigenous cultures is vital to this enterprise.